andreppires/SimpleRest-Node/README.md

 # SimpleRest-Node
-Simple Rest Server with mySQL
+Simple Rest Server with mySQL and Node.js